 - Use only an approved fuel container for gasoline. - DO NOT allow open flames or sparks near the machine while performing maintenance or refueling; DO NOT smoke while working with fuel. - Wipe up spilled gasoline immediately and completely. - 1.
-Expand and slide clamps on either side of the filter away from filter and pull fuel lines off filter. - Replace filter, making sure that the arrow on the filter is aligned with the fuel flow through the filter. - Verify that the fuel lines and clamps are securely attached, and that no fuel leaks are present.
+Expand and slide clamps on either side of the filter away from filter and pull fuel lines off filter. - Replace filter.